 By Shell Polymers on Jun 16, 2020

 Producing blow-molded products that aren’t consistent can cause unnecessary downtime and disrupt supply chains, costing companies valuable time and resources.
 Typically, inconsistent product quality isn’t caused by a single issue.
-Although it’s common to hunt for a quick fix that solves the problem instantaneously, it’s crucial to realize that defects and quality issues in blow molding applications are usually the result of multiple variables and should be addressed accordingly.
+Although it’s common to hunt for a quick fix that solves the problem instantaneously, it’s crucial to realize that defects in blow molding applications are usually the result of multiple variables and should be addressed accordingly.

 Avoid common causes of defective products with these five blow-molding best practices